Jackknife inference with two-way clustering: Introduction

 In \Cref{sec:simuls}, we use simulation experiments to study the finite\tkk-sample performance of several procedures for inference.
-Using the cluster jackknife methods of \Cref{sec:twojack} in combination with either of the procedures discussed in \Cref{sec:concepts} often performs much better than existing methods for cluster-robust inference.
+Using the cluster-jackknife methods of \Cref{sec:twojack} in combination with either of the procedures discussed in \Cref{sec:concepts} often performs much better than existing methods for cluster-robust inference.
 In \Cref{sec:empirical}, we apply several methods to two empirical examples.
-The results that we obtain are entirely consistent with the simulations in \Cref{sec:simuls}.
+The results that we obtain are entirely in accord with the simulations in \Cref{sec:simuls}.
 We conclude that, while conventional methods probably do not yield reliable inferences for these examples, our preferred methods based on the cluster jackknife probably do.
 Finally, \Cref{sec:conclusions} concludes.